Revival (Eminem album): Content

 Two joke-laden tracks focus on newfound romance and related sexual escapades: "Remind Me", which samples Joan Jett & the Blackhearts' "I Love Rock 'n' Roll", and "Heat", which samples clips from the film Boogie Nights (1997).
-Framed is a horrorcore track that calls back to the rapper’s older work.
+"Framed" borrows elements of horror films.

 The last three songs, "In Your Head", "Castle", and "Arose" deal with the rapper's personal life.
 The first of these, sampling The Cranberries' "Zombie", expresses regret regarding some of his early lyrics related to his Slim Shady persona.
 "Castle" is structured as a series of letters to his daughter, Hailie Mathers, climaxing in a series of events in 2007 which led to him overdosing, also expressing a struggle with fame which made him consider quitting rap.
 Continuing the theme, in "Arose", Eminem pens thoughts to his family from the perspective of his near-death experience.
-Finding his strength to continue living, he rewinds to the near the end of the previous track, where he considers quitting the industry, then continues in a new direction to his sobriety and the success of his more recent work, with high hopes for the current album.
+Finding his strength to continue living, he rewinds to near the end of the previous track, where he considers quitting the industry, then continues in a new direction to his sobriety and the success of his more recent work, with high hopes for the current album.